brennaman/SPO-Connect-Using-AppPrincipal/README.md

-# Connect To SharePoint Using An App Only Token
+# Connect To SharePoint Online Using An App Only Token
 This contains a C# console application that connects to SharePoint Online using an App Only Token.